 Challenging conditions due to variation in depth of focus

 Glare describes the difficulty of seeing in bright light, such as direct sunlight or artificial light.
 Market research and scientific evidence both indicate that perceived glare in traffic is linked in particular to LED and Xenon HID light sources as used in modern car lighting technology.
 Intense glare can be a risk, as it reduces the visibility of objects and sensitivity of the eye to contrast.
 Glare also can be subjectively perceived as discomfort and irritation.

 ZEISS vision science researchers carried out glare experiments.
 These formed the basis of internal studies* using different coating simulations.
-Scientific evidence shows that the blueish, high-energy part of the visible spectrum (in particular in the 400–450 nm range) using Xenon H.I.D.
-(High Intensity Discharge) or LED technology produces a glare effect perceived by drivers.
+Scientific evidence shows that the blueish, high-energy part of the visible spectrum (in particular in the 440–470 nm range) using LED or Xenon H.I.D.
+(High Intensity Discharge) technology is linked to a glare effect perceived by drivers.

 *For more information please refer to the ZEISS DriveSafe White Paper.